Use with screen readers

 Links that open in a new window are marked with a corresponding note in the TITLE attribute.
-Users of screen readers must first activate these additional functions to receive the message.
+Users of screen readers must first activate these additional functions to receive the note.

-The forms provided on these pages are provided with extensive aids, which enable them to be used in the most varied ways.
+The forms provided on these pages are provided with extensive help, which makes it possible to use them in many different ways.
 Special attention was paid to aspects of accessibility.

 Form properties in detail:

-- The input fields are labeled and can also be accessed with the tabulator key.
+- The input fields are labeled and can also be accessed with the tab key.

 - Mandatory fields are highlighted and additionally marked with awards according to the WAI-ARIA concept.